Welcome! For registration and other information, contact Education Director Rina Cohen Schwarz at [email protected]

 Virtual Ulpan for students looking to learn conversational Hebrew, here.

-For information about our Religious School, please contact our Religious School Director, Rina Cohen Schwarz at [email protected] or (212) 787-5347 x105.
+For information about our Religious School, please contact our Education Director, Rina Cohen Schwarz at [email protected] or (212) 787-5347 x105.

 Congregation Habonim Religious School